tommyblue/smugmug-backup/README.md

 I'd like to manage this situation, but in the meanwhile when you interrupt an execution, take notes of the last files shown in the console and check if they're valid, deleting them otherwise.

+## Releases

+Releases for multiple systems can be found in the [project releases page](https://github.com/tommyblue/smugmug-backup/releases)

 ## Credentials

 SmugMug requires OAuth1 authentication.
 OAuth1 requires 4 values: API key and secret you can get